raseels-repos/golang-saas-starter-kit/README.md

 app is then available at [app.keeni.space](https://app.keeni.space).
 They are leveraging this most recent experience to build a simplified set example services for both a web API and a web app for SaaS businesses.

-For this example, *projects* will be the single business logic package that will be exposed to users for management based on their role.
+For this example, *checklists* will be the single business logic package that will be exposed to users for management based on their role.
 Additional business logic packages can be added to support your project.
 It's important at the beginning to minimize the connection between business logic packages on the same horizontal level.